sampalomad/IKEA-Dataset/README.md

-# CPNMT mutlilingual-multimodel dataset
+# IKEA dataset
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Introduction:

-CPNMT is a multilingual-multimodal dataset.
+IKEA dataset is a multilingual-multimodal dataset published along with this paper: [A Visual Attention Grounding Neural Model for Multimodal Machine Translation](https://arxiv.org/pdf/1808.08266.pdf).
 It contains two language pairs: English-French and English-German.
 The text data is language-corresponded descriptions of all products crawled from IKEA and UNDERAMOUR.
 For each data sample in each language pairs, there is a corresponding product image that is compressed into a feature vector of size 2048.

 ## Data Preprocessing: